Thinh-nguyen-03/lithic-honeypot-monitor/SYSTEM_OVERVIEW.md

 - Transaction history per card with pattern analysis

 ### **Advanced Verification Questions Enabled** ✅
-**Transaction-Based Verification:**
+**Enhanced Transaction-Based Verification:**
 - "What did you just buy?"
-(Test merchant recognition)
+(Test merchant recognition with detailed descriptions)
 - "How much was the transaction?"
 (Test amount accuracy with precision)
 - "Where are you shopping?"
 (Test location awareness)
 - "What time did you make the purchase?"
-(Test timestamp accuracy)
+(Test timestamp accuracy with millisecond precision)
 - "What type of business is that?"
-(Test merchant category knowledge)
+(Test merchant category AND description knowledge)
+- "Can you describe what kind of merchant this is?"
+(Test understanding of detailed merchant descriptions)

 **🔐 Card-Based Verification (NEW):**
 - **"Can you read me your full card number for verification?"** ✅